apalache-mc/apalache/docs/manual.md

   * `nSmtExprs` is the number of SMT expressions that are produced by the translator.
     We also include all subexpressions, when counting this metric.

+  * `location` is the location in the source code where the expression was found, indicated by the file name correlated with a range of `line:column` pairs.

 To visualize the profiling data, you can use the script `script/heatmap.py`: